 Physical Therapy for Dogs | Swimming Pool for Dogs in Orlando

 During your dog’s assisted swim, Rachel is always in the pool with them, guiding and monitoring their health.
 Paw parents are very much encouraged to be in there to observe and be a part of the session.
 Each session is specifically catered to each individual dog to help provide them with maximum benefits and consists of 30 minutes.
-Dip’n Dogs indoor hydrotherapy swims are performed at our home pool facility located in Winter Park, FL.
+Dip’n Dogs has an outdoor pool which is used from March-October.
+Our indoor pool is used from November-March.

 Our In-Home Canine Hydrotherapy

-We offer a unique in-home, mobile water therapy service for your dog(s).
+We offer a unique in-home, mobile water therapy service for your dog.
 Instead of driving across town, allow us to come to the convenience of your own home pool.
-We also have an outdoor pool location if that suits you better, and it is located in Winter Park, FL.
+Travel fees apply to cities outside of our service areas.